I’m a professional connector.

 I grew up as a musician and knew a little bit about acoustics — just enough that I could tell his audience wasn’t going to provide him with the best solution.
 They were doing their darnedest to help, but this particular problem clearly needed a bonafide expert in architectural acoustics.
 In my comment, I offered to connect them with one.
 (The person I advised them to use was Russ Berger.)

 Phil was a fan of Signal v Noise, too, read my comment, and thought I might be able to help.

 It wasn’t long after starting to work with Phil — still my favorite client — that I decided to quit my other gig and hang out my shingle as a professional connector.
 Best career decision I’ve ever made.

 I’m not a headhunter.
 I don’t find full-time employees.
-I find outside subject matter experts, creative contractors, and advisors, who come in to address a particular problem.
+I find outside subject matter experts, creative contractors, and advisors, who come in for a finite period of time to address a particular problem.